freyste/freyste.github.io/_posts/2015-5-17-Global_Formula_Racing.md

 GFR was my first experience being involved with a engineering project that was so cool that I was fully willing to pull regular all nighters to contribute to it.
 We were a team of engineering students just building a race car and it was awesome.
 Its a feeling I’ve been pursuing in my career ever since.

 GFR or Global Formula Racing is an international cooperation between the BA Racing Team from Duale Hochschule Baden-Württemberg-Ravensburg (DHBW), Germany, and the Beaver Racing Team from Oregon State University (OSU), USA.
-Over the winter of 2014 and into the spring of 2015 the team would cooperatively build two cars, a combustion and an electric car which would be raced at competitions aorund the world.
+Over the winter of 2014 and into the spring of 2015 the team would cooperatively build two cars, a combustion and an electric car which would be raced at competitions around the world.

-My main contributuion was in the carnbon fiber composite structures like the monocoque and steering wheel.
+My main contribution was to the carbon fibe the monocoque and steering wheel as part of the stuctures team.

 ![_config.yml]({{ site.baseurl }}/images/gfr_mono.jpeg)